I write and teach about food politics, immigration, political economy, and the U.S-Mexico border at Whitman College.

 New Project!
 I am working on a new book of narrative nonfiction titled, The Death and Life of Aida Hernandez.
 The book tells the harrowing story of a young undocumented mother navigating poverty, violence against women, detention, and deportation on the hyper-militarized U.S.-Mexico border.
 It's a life or death struggle when an undocumented teen mother and high-school dropout takes on the U.S. immigration system and fights for a place for her family in the country she loves.
 Coming soon from Farrar, Straus, and Giroux.
 Stay tuned for publication details.

 Along with academic journals in the U.S. and Mexico, my writing on has appeared in The Believer, The Chronicle of Higher Education Review, Salon, Gastronomica, and The Huffington Post.
 I've appeared on numerous national and regional NPR radio programs, and been interviewed for stories in The New York Times, The Boston Globe, Foxnews.com, Süddeutsche Zeitung Magazin, and other media.
-Listen to extended interviews with me on 99% Invisible, Against the Grain, PRI's To the Best of Our Knowledge, or Slate's Farm to Table Podcast.
+Listen to extended interviews with me on 99% Invisible, Against the Grain, PRI's To the Best of Our Knowledge, The BBC's Food Chain program, or Slate's Farm to Table Podcast.

 I have an MA in Latin American Studies from Stanford University and a Ph.D. in Geography from the University of California, Berkeley.
 I've received grants and fellowships from the National Science Foundation and Social Science Research Council and won teaching prizes from UC Berkeley and Whitman College.